just-the-docs/just-the-docs/docs/layout/layout.md

 This page uses the default layout.
 This site configures `layout: default` as a [front matter default](https://jekyllrb.com/docs/configuration/front-matter-defaults/) value for all pages in the `docs` directory.

-The default layout of Just the Docs is a *responsive* layout: on medium and larger width displays, it displays a sidebar, including a navigation panel; on smaller width displays, the sidebar is automatically hidden under a button.
+The default layout of Just the Docs is a *responsive* layout: on medium and larger width displays, it displays two sidebars, including a navigation panel on the left and a Table of Contents panel to the right; on smaller width displays, the sidebar is automatically hidden under a button.

 All pages except top-level pages automatically have a list of so-called *breadcrumbs*: links to their parent pages and any higher-level ancestors.
 They show the breadcrumbs above the main content of the page.

 Each page that has child pages generally has a list of links to those pages (you can suppress it by `has_toc: false` in the front matter).
 It shows the list as a *table of contents* below the main content.